praneeth-bojanala5/realitystream/input/bees/README.md

 - [Colab for creating 2-columns targets](https://colab.research.google.com/drive/11R3nSxPn91yTUBWhANBgdKCX0-YV1Dtk#scrollTo=Y9Un4FVwnxth)

-NOTE: bees-targets.csv is a copy of bees-targets-increase2022.csv bees-targets.csv would be the default when the target path is simply "bees"
+NOTE: bees-targets.csv is a copy of bees-targets-increase2022.csv bees-population-usda.csv is the top 20% of colony density (not change over time). bees-population-usda.csv is the default when the target path is simply "bees"

 Backup and run locally in [models/location-forest](../../models/location-forest/):